mondaycom/vibe/README.md

 import { Button } from "monday-ui-react-core";
 ```

-In order to load all the relevant CSS tokens, you should import the `tokens` file at the root of your application file
+In order to load all the relevant CSS tokens, you should import the `tokens` file at the root of your application file.

 ```javascript
 import "monday-ui-react-core/tokens";